also,

 Auto update is NOT implemented for the Linux version.
 Please update manually ASAP as updates contain security patches.

-3. IMPORTANT!!! if you want to do this on a Steam Deck and you’re on SteamOS, and you use it as a “portable linux machine” daily like me, installing the base-devel package and any other dependency it requires to compile the BeamMP-Launcher binary (which, by the way, cannot be renamed, it’s hardcoded to rename itself back to BeamMP-Launcher, hope you found this cute little factoid interesting) – WILL BE FUTILE since SteamOS is a ■■■■■■ up read-only distro where YOU will have to make your ENTIRE FILESYSTEM writable/editable to install ANYTHING that isn’t a flatpak (like your chromium or ProtonUpQt, for example), okay, let alone building a native beamMP client (yes, surprise, SteamOS doesnt come with compile tools nor does it even come with a user (you have/had to set the user and password yourself!), cos it’s considered a “gaming distro” and not a workstation for you to tinker with, or so they say “uhmm actually it’s for security reasons, so that you dont install malware into your root filesystem”… ohh ■■■■ it, i made a guide for y’all how to bypass that ■■■■ alright :triumph: :unamused:)
+, hope you found this cute little factoid interesting) - WILL BE FUTILE since SteamOS is a ■■■■■■ up read-only distro where YOU will have to make your ENTIRE FILESYSTEM writable/editable to install ANYTHING that isn’t a flatpak (like your chromium or ProtonUpQt, for example), okay, let alone building a native beamMP client (yes, surprise, SteamOS doesnt come with compile tools nor does it even come with a user (you have/had to set the user and password yourself!), cos it’s considered a “gaming distro” and not a workstation for you to tinker with, or so they say “uhm actually it’s for security reasons, so that you dont install malware into your root filesystem”…

-consider these requirements – we will be turning your steam deck into a stationary desktop PC (uhmm… actually it already kinda is a PC, it’s just that people bully steam deck into thinking it’s just a mobile handheld device):
+–consider these requirements – we will be turning your steam deck into a stationary desktop PC (uhmm… actually it IS already a PC!):

 –also, if you’re wondering “why SSD and not a microSD - its so much easier!!!” - you can go ahead and close this tab. of course i thought about this. but i thought this was UNIVERSALLY ■■■■■■■ KNOWN that they’re extremely ■■■■■■■ slow (10x), they’re a piece of ■■■■, unreliable as ■■■■ and fragile (these last for a year AT BEST - ever owned a professional camera?). seriously, just shut the ■■■■ up and get an SSD. ■■■■, thank you. anyway…